 Since early 2010, Mark has taken many acting classes.
 He has been professionally trained in Hollywood as a Screenwriter by Television Screenwriters Paul Chitlik and Fred Rubin, and as an Actor by Actors John Blyth Barrymore Amy Lyndon, and Judy Kain.

 Recently, Mark's been keeping very busy the past few years.
 Whether it's working a job not in entertainment or working a job in it, he's always ready to work, always happy to work, and has worked on a good amount of Hollywood productions throughout the latter part of 2014.
-Presently, he's been paging on shows such as Fuller House, Mike & Molly, Two And A Half Men, 2 Broke Girls, Mom, Your Family Or Mine, I Didn't Do It, Girl Meets World, and America's Funniest Home Videos.
+Presently, he's been paging o television series that film in front of live studio audiences and has worked at a good number of them the last several years including Fuller House, 2 Broke Girls, Mom, Girl Meets World, The Conners, The Ranch, All That, and America's Funniest Home Videos.

-In his past 10 years living in Los Angeles (2005-2015), Mark has learned a lot about filmmaking, television production, acting, and has worked on many sets in many different studios in the Los Angeles area including CBS, ABC Prospect, Warner Bros.
+In his past 13 years living in Los Angeles (2005-2019), Mark has learned a lot about film making, television production, acting, and has worked on many sets in many different studios in the Los Angeles area including CBS, ABC Prospect, Warner Bros.
 CBS Radford, Paramount, FOX, Sony, Universal, Los Angeles Center Studios and Manhattan Beach Studios, and has learned a lot by being an extra, featured extra, and audience page while working many shows all over town.